fdebrus/Nikobus-HA/README.md

 # Nikobus Integration for Home Assistant (2024.5.29)

-This integration enables the control of Nikobus systems via Home Assistant, allowing you to manage various Nikobus modules directly from your Home Assistant setup.
+This integration enables the control of Nikobus systems via Home Assistant, allowing you to manage various Nikobus modules directly from your Home Assistant platform.

 **Only one client on the Nikobus at a time, do not connect anything else in parallel of this integration.**